dbojan/free-iptv-balkan-plus/README.md

 windows players:
-vlc: media/open network stream, or download list (right click, save as, open in vlc) mpc-hc, file, quick open file. user agent is not supported. label is not supported. mpv. create mpv.conf in mpv subfolder. add --user-agent=android in mpv.conf, or if you use command line: mpv --user-agent=android file_or_url_address
+vlc: media/open network stream, or download list (right click, save as, open in vlc) mpc-hc, file, quick open file. user agent is not supported. label is not supported. mpv. create mpv.conf in mpv subfolder. add --user-agent=android in mpv.conf, -if you use command line: mpv --user-agent=android file_or_url_address -if you want playlist in mpv-windows, download config from https://github.com/tomasklaen/uosc

-  -if you want playlist in mpv-windows, download config from https://github.com/tomasklaen/uosc kodi
+kodi
 SF Vip player, https://serbianforum.org/threads/sf-vip-plejer.878393/ progtv player (shareware)